Yes, you can drink too much alkaline water. You can drink too much of any kind of water. Overconsumption of water causes hyponatremia, a serious

 Why you should drink alkaline water

 Alkaline water hydrates better than plain water.
 Drink alkaline water for your recommended daily intake of water.
-You’ll give your body the mineral nutrition from water it needs.
+You’ll give your body the mineral nutrition from the water it needs.
 Furthermore, you’ll improve your hydration status, which could:

 - Prevent a heart attack or stroke